 - Budget – NDIS, Home Care package, private budget

 - Equipment and/or modifications the person already owns or hires

 - Equipment and/or modifications the person is looking to obtain

 As well as the person’s general medical history:

 - Current medications

 - Current medical professional engagements

-During the first visit, our Occupational Therapist and the participant or their representative (or with the assistance of their representative) will review their current NDIS plan.
-The overall purpose of the first session is to identify goals our OT can help the participant with.
+During the first visit, our Occupational Therapist and the client or their representative (or with the assistance of their representative) will review their current situation and any funding plan (such as their NDIS plan).
+The overall purpose of the first session is to identify goals our OT can help the person with.

 Our OTs specifically address:

 - Assessments, equipment trials & reports required for to complete Assistive Technology Requests